 That being said, we might have slacked off in our sweat sessions in the last few weeks due to the colder weather.
 If you’re in the same boat, you’re probably wondering the same thing we are: If I really commit to working out, how quickly can I see results?

-We consulted a few of our favourite trainers for their expert opinions on how quickly we could expect to get back into shape to be ready for summer.
+We consulted a few of our favorite trainers for their expert opinions on how quickly we could expect to get back into shape to be ready for summer.
 Here’s what they said.

 It depends on your starting point